 You want to know how many people I've run into who have actually done this and not had it work?
 Zero.
 Every one of the people I've been acquainted with that failed has admitted they just didn't do it.
 They ate the pasta.
 Or the potatoes.
+They called Dominos and ate the pizza.
 Or they just "had to have" the pie.
 Or sugar in their coffee.
 They had the craving, they had a bad day exercising and had to "add back" some carbs (even though they were less than a week into it), and on and on.
-Rather than tough it out for a few days, literally, knowing it would go away in a few days to a week (like a cold does) if they just kept at it, they didn't.
+Rather than tough it out for a few days, literally, knowing it would go away in a few days to a couple of weeks (like a cold does) if they just kept at it, they didn't.

 It didn't fail -- they simply didn't do it and they admit it.

 I changed my lifestyle in this fashion in 2011.
 I used no drugs, no doctors and no surgical interventions -- nothing other than what I stuffed in my pie hole and had in my house.
 I did it despite having a kid at home at the time who refused to give up her Doritos, M&Ms and similar.

 Despite the bad stuff being present I didn't eat them, choosing instead to reach for the broccoli or piece of leftover zero-carb roast.